ted-ncg/labs/08-web-mvc-account-view.md

 In this lab you will create a web app that will show account information for a single account.

-## Return a Static Version of the Account View Page
+## Return a Static Page

-First you'll
+First you'll return a static version of the Account View page to make sure everything is annotated and configured properly.

 1. Modify your `AccountRepository` so that the ID generator (the `AtomicLong`) has an initial value of 1 (instead of the default of 0), e.g.: